Automatic coarsening in Algebraic Multigrid utilizing quality measures for matching-based aggregations: Introduction

-{ In this paper we have two main objectives: the first one is to show that our automatic coarsening, based on maximum weight matching in graphs equipped with a suitable choice of edge weights, fulfills all the conditions to have a bounded convergence rate of the corresponding TL-AMG for any SPD matrix; then we show that the resulting quality measure for the aggregation can be used to drive the choice of different (approximate) matching algorithms and of the edge weights in the adjacency graph of the system matrix, without resort to heuristics and a priori information on the near kernel of the matrix.
-Finally, we show the connection between the choice of the aggregates and the compatible relaxation principle, confirming the consistency between the current available theories for general coarsening in AMG~\cite{BrandtCompRelax}.}
+The main contributions of this paper can be summarized as follows. \begin{itemize} \item We prove that the automatic aggregation-based coarsening, relying on maximum weight matching in graphs equipped with a suitable choice of edge weights, fulfills all the conditions to have a bounded convergence rate of the corresponding TL-AMG for any SPD matrix. \item We show how the resulting quality measure for the aggregation can be used to drive the choice of different (approximate) matching algorithms and of the edge weights in the adjacency graph of the system matrix, without resorting to heuristics and \emph{a priori} information on the near kernel of the matrix. \item We emphasize the connection between the choice of the aggregates and the compatible relaxation principle for the new coarsening, confirming the consistency between the currently available theories for general coarsening in AMG. \end{itemize}

 The remainder of this paper is organized as follows: to begin with, in Section~\ref{sec:a-convergence-theory} we introduce a quality measure for a general UA-AMG in terms of the unifying theory from~\cite{XuZikatanovReview}.
 Then, in Section~\ref{sec:ourconvergence} we reintroduce the UA-AMG from~\cite{DV2013,BootCMatch} and specialize the convergence theory and the quality measure for the aggregates from the previous section to this case.
 Section~\ref{sec:numerical_experiments} is entirely devoted to the application of the theory to some standard benchmarks; specifically, we investigate how the various matching algorithms applied for obtaining the aggregates influence their quality.
 Section~\ref{sec:compatiblerel} shows the coherency between the quality of aggregates and the convergence ratio of a convergent smoother applied to the effective smoother space, i.e., to the complementary space to the coarse space.
 Section~\ref{sec:concl} summarizes conclusions.